jozefg/blog/posts/2014-07-10-reading-logict.markdown

-This time the code was pretty tiny, `find . -name *.hs | xargs wc -l` reveals two files with just under 400 lines of code! `logict` also only has two dependencies, base and the mtl!
+This time the code was pretty tiny, `find . -name *.hs | xargs wc -l` reveals two files with just under 400 lines of code! `logict` also only has two dependencies, base and the mtl, so there's not a big worry of unfamiliar libraries.

 ## Setting Up